market update

 Median Days on Market for East Vancouver

-As always, if you have questions on a particular kind of property or location, get in touch with me!
+As always, if you have questions on a particular kind of property or neighbourhood, get in touch with me!

 And if you’re thinking about selling your property, give me a call to chat about value, pricing strategy and the sale process.
-There are plenty of details to chat about – including timing, value, staging and your potential purchase – so don’t hesitate to contact me if you’d like to get started kristi@realestatevancity.ca or 778-387-7371.
+There are plenty of details to chat about – including timing, value, staging and your potential purchase – so don’t hesitate to contact me if you’d like to get started: kristi@realestatevancity.ca or 778-387-7371.
 The better you understand your current value and what Buyers may be looking for, the more successful your sale.
-There is a finesse to dealing with an ever-changing market.

 Kristi Holz Market Update